We are excited you’d like to create a new WiV chapter!

 Recruit your team

-To create a new local chapter, start with recruiting your team: you will need 3-5 ambassadors to run the chapter, with one or two of them being assigned the chapter leads.
-Furthermore you should find 2-4 delegate ambassadors to help nurture the community and organize events.
+To create a new local chapter, start with recruiting your team: you will need 3-5 lead ambassadors to run the chapter, with one or two of them being assigned the chapter leads.
+Furthermore you could find 2-4 additional people to help nurture the community and organize events.

 Requirements to become an ambassador